Citation, DOI, disclosures and article data

 Sustentacular cells (type II):

-Paragangliomas are the most strongly hereditary group of tumours.
-The most common genetic cause of hereditary paragangliomas are mutations in the succinate dehydrogenase (SDH) subunit (SDHB, SDHD, SDHA or SDHAF2) 2.
+Paragangliomas are the most strongly hereditary group of tumors.
+The most common genetic cause of hereditary paragangliomas are mutations in the succinate dehydrogenase (SDH) subunit (genes: SDHB, SDHD, SDHA or SDHAF2) 2.

 Both anatomical and functional imaging of paragangliomas is required for diagnosis and staging.
-Anatomical imagining includes CT and MRI.
-Multiple functional imaging modalities exist: 123I-MIBG scintigraphy, 18F-FDA PET, 18F-DOPA PET, 18F-FDG PET and 68Ga-DOTATATE- PET.
+Anatomical imaging includes CT and MRI.
+Multiple functional imaging modalities exist: 123I-MIBG scintigraphy, 18F-FDA PET, 18F-DOPA PET, 18F-FDG PET and 68Ga-DOTATATE PET.

-CT and MRI are the initial imaging modalities for tumour localisation.
-They have excellent sensitivity, but lack specificity in unequivocally identifying a mass as a paraganglioma.
+CT and MRI are the initial imaging modalities for tumor localization.
+They have excellent sensitivity but lack specificity in unequivocally identifying a mass as a paraganglioma.

-- salt and pepper appearance due to enhancing parenchyma (salt) and signal flow voids of vessels (pepper)
+salt and pepper appearance due to small hemorrhages producing intrinsic T1 hyperintensity (salt) and hypointenese signal from vascular flow voids (pepper)